-If required, DGLLC must implement a design change process (DCP) to address how the SBD Segments in the special permit will be extended or new SBD Segments added as engineering or construction of the pipeline progresses and conditions are found to be changed from the design basis parameters.
-The DCP must be submitted to the PHMSA Director or Project Designee for a response of "no objection."65
+If required, AGDC must implement a Design Change Process (DCP) to address how the SBD Segments in the special permit will be extended or new SBD Segments added as engineering or construction of the pipeline progresses and conditions are found to be changed from design basis parameters.
+The DCP must be submitted to the PHMSA Western Region Director or Project Designee for a response of "no objection."

-The Special Permit requires milepost boundaries to be identified for pipeline segments that will be covered by the Conditions.
-There are several factors that could cause a change of the SBD Segments along the route after the time of initial submittal of the special permit application and issuance of a special permit.
-These factors include: reroutes such as those due to physical, environmental, or regulatory determinations, additional subsurface information gathered from field geotechnical confirmation studies, changes in pipeline system design, changes in pipe or ditch design, and changes in construction planning.
+The special permit requires milepost boundaries to be identified for pipeline segments that will be covered by the conditions.
+There are several factors that could cause a change of SBD Segments along the route after the time of initial submittal of the special permit application and issuance of a special permit.
+These factors include: reroutes such as those due to physical, environmental or regulatory determinations, additional subsurface information gathered from field geotechnical confirmation studies, changes in pipeline system design, changes in pipe or ditch design, and changes in construction planning.